-Provide messaging and information that encourages people to return to council sport, leisure and recreation facilities as they re-open post COVID-19 restrictions.
-02.2 Introduce new feedback mechanisms, data collection and tracking systems to learn how people are using facilities and open spaces and how council can improve their experience.
-02.3 Partner with commercial and not for profit physical activity providers to offer new, flexible, and casual physical activity opportunities in parks and other outdoor spaces.
+Introduce new promotional strategies, programs and incentives to encourage people to return to Council sport, leisure and recreation facilities as they re-open post COVID-19 restrictions.

+Introduce new feedback mechanisms, data collection and tracking systems to learn how people are using facilities and open spaces and how council can improve their experience.

-Provide walking, running, cycling, wheel and skate activities and social media promotions that motivate people to use Casey's paths, trails and skate parks.
-02.5 Use 'pop up' activities and other strategies to introduce residents to new experiences at activity centres, parks and recreation reserves close to home.
-02.6 Increase Walk and Ride to School opportunities, programs and promotion.
+Partner with local businesses, community groups and physical activity providers to offer new, flexible, and casual physical activity opportunities in parks and other outdoor spaces.
+02.4 Provide walking, running, cycling, wheel and skate activities and social media promotions that motivate people to use Casey's paths, trails and skate parks.

+Use family-friendly, group 'pop up' activities and other strategies to introduce residents to new opportunities at activity centres, parks and recreation reserves close to home.

+Promote and design programs that provide confidence for people to choose walking and riding short distances over car use, including Casey's walk and ride to school programs.

+Continue to deliver and advocate for a variety of outdoor fitness elements for all abilities in existing and new parks where practicable.
 Build stronger community awareness of physical activity opportunities and benefits to being active